Two Dogs

 He knows he called out her name in a clear voice, one he knows is even now repeated back from the canyon walls, but there is nothing in his ears but silence.

-He can feel the vibration of air moving through his throat as he steps up and delivers an enthusiastic boot in the rib cage to the pale dead thing on the ground.
+He can feel the vibration of air moving through his throat as he steps up and delivers an enthusiastic boot to the rib cage of the pale dead thing on the ground.
 He can’t appreciate the sound of bones snapping, but he can feel it, even as a mist of flies lifts up, eddying madly at the disruption, settling once more to the banquet.

-The square of black earth close by is bigger than two of him laid end to end.
-He remembers what was in that place, and now it is a wrongness upon the world.
+The square of black earth close by is bigger than two of him laid end to end, a wrongness upon the world.
 He is not willing to step nearer to it.

 A slight discomfort in his hand reminds Jonas he’s been gripping the little blank die, or whatever it is.
 One of its wicked corners must’ve poked into his palm.